 How to Reduce Credit Card Decline Rates

 The first thing to bear in mind is that this is an extremely common problem for merchants who deal in recurring billing and subscription-based payment models.
-According to Visa and Mastercard, an average of 15% of recurring payments are declined, but for some industries the rate can be double that.
-Often, this is because cardholders have maxed out their credit limit, but it’s also common for cards to be declined because payment credentials have changed, and not just the expiration dates—30% of credit cards are reissued every year, frequently because of fraud and data theft.
+According to Visa and Mastercard, an average of 15% of recurring payments are declined, but for some industries, the rate can be double that.

 To some extent, losing subscribers in this way comes with the territory of being a subscription-based business, but that’s no reason to passively accept rising decline rates without fighting to keep your subscribers.
-Here are five ways to reduce your decline rates—and one method that we suggest you avoid.
+Let's talk about decline rates and what subscription merchants can do to keep their customers on board.

 How can I lower decline rates?

 - Insufficient funds

 - Activity limit exceeded

 Note that there are “hard” declines and “soft” declines.
 A hard decline means the transaction shouldn't be attempted again, and doing so even has the potential to land a merchant in hot water.

 Soft declines, on the other hand, aren't necessarily final — you may be able to resubmit the charge and have it go through successfully.
 You don’t always want to automatically resubmit soft declines, but we’ll come back to that in a moment.
 First, here are our recommended methods of reducing decline rates.

 Visa and Mastercard allow merchants to enroll in programs that obtain updated card information from issuing banks and automatically update your payment gateway with new expiration dates, billing addresses, and even account numbers.
 The new payment credentials will not necessarily be provided in full to the merchant, but the automatic payments will be able to continue without interruption.

 Recurring billing indicator